 Cheryl Fish-Parcham: You're going to have a lot of options, so maybe get out a paper and pencil and write them down, so that you can check them out.
 You should get a notice from your employer that tells you these options.
 But because of the virus, we know that there's been a delay in getting notices out to people.
 There might be someone in your employer's HR department that can help, too.

 Cheryl Fish-Parcham: Here's a list of the options that you're going to want to explore, so write these down.
-One is COBRA, one is enrolling in a spouse, or partners employer's plan, one is signing up for Medicare, if you've delayed Medicare enrollment while you were working, another is Medicaid, or CHIP for your children and another is marketplace coverage.
+One is COBRA (opens in new tab), one is enrolling in a spouse, or partners employer's plan, one is signing up for Medicare (opens in new tab), if you've delayed Medicare enrollment while you were working, another is Medicaid (opens in new tab), or CHIP (opens in new tab) for your children and another is marketplace coverage.

 Sandy Block: So Cheryl, let's start with COBRA, because as I understand it, COBRA basically means you can continue the current coverage that you had, which means you get to keep all your doctors and everything.
 But I also understand that it's prohibitively expensive.
 Is that right, and are there any ways to get around that?